KxSystems/docs-v1/docs/cookbook/linux-production.md

 In addition to monitoring free disk space for the usual partitions you write to, ensure you also monitor free space of `/tmp` on Unix, since q uses this area for capturing the output from system commands, such as `system "ls"`.

+## Back up the sym file

+The sym file is the key to the default enums.

+!!! tip "We recommend you back up your sym file in the root of your HDB."

 ## Compression

 If you find that q is seg faulting (crashing) when accessing compressed files, try increasing the Linux kernel parameter `vm.max_map_count`.
 As root